distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 As a result, for most companies the last price is economically meaningful because if shareholdershave the option to sell at said price.

-The existence of this liquidity at the last price proves that all shareholders value every one of their shares more highly than the last price (or more specifically, than the price of the highest bid).
+The existence of this ("bid orderbook") liquidity at the last price proves that all shareholders value every one of their shares more highly than the last price (or more specifically, than the price of the highest bid).
+Were they to value any of the shares less than this last price, they would have sold them into the available bid liquidity.

 This situation can be contrasted with that of the bowl in the above scenario, where there is no liquidity at the last trading price: no bids committing to buy from the current owners of the bowl, were they to decide to sell.